cogentcore/cogent/README.md

 # TODO

-* fix keyfun edit crash
+* keyfun does not apply for editing just the keys -- need to edit the value too..

 * add history combobox to Find